-Draft Accessibility Plan
+Accessibility Plan

-If you need to access the plan in an alternate format, please contact Kate Gorman, Director of Community Development at This email address is being protected from spambots.
+If you need to access the plan in an alternate format, please contact Kate MacInnis, Director of Community Development at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or 902-318-6758.

 To read the Antigonish Accessibility Plan Engagement Summary, pdf click here (482 KB) . pdf Click here to read the large print version.
 (579 KB)

-These videos summarize the findings of a local research project focused on learning from the perspective of local experts with disabilities on accessibility of the built environment.
+The videos below summarize the findings of a local research project focused on learning from the perspective of local experts with disabilities on accessibility of the built environment.
 The videos also explore the ways in which the Town can work with local persons with disabilities to deliver results in accessibility, with comments from Mayor Laurie Boucher.

 This project was completed by Callie Scott, a student at St. Francis Xavier University in Antigonish, Nova Scotia, with Supervisor Dr. Amanda Casey (St. Francis Xavier University), in collaboration with PEACH Research Unit.
 Findings from this project have been incorporated into the Draft Accessibility Plan for the Town of Antigonish.